Open HoneyChat in Telegram for the most complete free-tier experience — 20 messages a day, voice, photos, no email or sign-up.

 The Platforms I Tested

-I spent real time and real money on eight platforms.
-I’m splitting them into two categories: Telegram-native bots (you use them inside Telegram) and web/app platforms (you need to visit a website or download a separate app).
-Both have their place, but they offer fundamentally different experiences.
+I spent real time and real money on eight platforms split into two categories: Telegram-native bots (you use them inside Telegram) and web/app platforms (you need to visit a website or download a separate app).
+Only HoneyChat is actually Telegram-native — the others appear because users typically compare them all when shopping for an AI girlfriend, but accessing them on a phone means a browser tab, not a chat conversation.

 Now let me break down each one.